National Neighborhood Survivability Rankings for American Restaurant

 - Frequently asked questions

-How do neighborhoods compare across the United States for American Restaurants?
+How do US neighborhoods stack up for American Restaurants?

 Analyzing 1426 neighborhoods across 24 major US cities, StreetSpring's 2026 data shows that the best neighborhoods for American Restaurants significantly outperform average locations, with the top 25 neighborhoods nationwide averaging 91.5% survivability compared to the national neighborhood average of 81.0%.